-Margot James was appointed Minister of State for the Department for Digital, Culture, Media and Sport in January 2018.
+Margot James was Minister of State for the Department for Digital, Culture, Media and Sport in January 2018 to July 2019.
 Margot was previously Parliamentary Under Secretary of State at the Department for Business, Energy and Industrial Strategy from July 2016 to January 2018.
 She was elected Conservative MP for Stourbridge in May 2010.

 Margot was educated at Millfield School and studied Economics and Government at the London School of Economics.